BlackbitDigitalCommerce/pimcore-single-sign-on/README.md

 ## Single-sign on for frontend applications

-(The following instructions are only necessary if you want to log in to your Pimcore-based frontend application.
+(The following instructions are only important if you want to add SSO to your Pimcore-based frontend application.
 If you only want to log in to Pimcore backend, the following section can be ignored.)

 ### Integration